Learn → Where to Find Great Topic Ideas

 We all know how important social media marketing is for any blog, and Facebook is one of the best places to market your blog.
 A simple fan page will do all the magic you need to get started on Facebook.
 Facebook offers the like box, which will let you add a fan page like button on your blog.
 This helps your readers to connect with your blog on Facebook and provides a way for you to eventually promote your blog for free.
 I usually recommend to wait for first 200-300 fans, and than integrate like box on your blog.

-I have also tried Facebook page promoter WordPress plugin, which helped a lot in increasing the number of fans on my page.
+I have also tried Facebook embed widget, which helped a lot in increasing the number of fans on my page.
 Do remember, your social media profile is all about being social, and connecting socially with your blog readers.
 So, make sure it's not a ghost town.

 Make use of 3rd party apps like Post Planner and Bufferapp to schedule updates, and keep your page engaging.
 An active social media profile of your blog, certainly helps in increasing the trust factor for your blog.